zxl010128/GloriaRomanus-SimpleVersion/README.md

 Based on your requirements analysis, and all feedback you have received, you will produce a domain model for the backend component of your project in the form of a conceptual UML class diagram, implement it in Java and write JUnit tests to test its functionality.

 In deciding on your design and writing your implementation, you should follow the practices and design principles covered in the course.
-You are expected to apply at least 3 of the design patterns covered in the course.
+You are expected to apply at least 3 of the design patterns (3 unique patterns) covered in the course.
 It is up to you where they are applied, but you will be expected to justify how and why you used them to your tutor during demonstration.

 Your class diagram only needs to be conceptual (showing the general structure of the classes and their relationship), but it needs to be consistent with the code and clearly indicate where you're using design patterns (use labels if necessary).